-- 7.1 The IT teacher assesses children's work in IT by making informal judgements as he observes them during lessons.
-On completion of a piece of work, the teacher marks it and comments as necessary.
-The IT teacher works closely with the classroom teacher informing them of pupil's progress. - 7.2 The IT teacher keeps samples of the children's work in a file on the desktop.
-This demonstrates the level of achievement in IT for each child. - 7.3 The IT teacher assesses on a termly basis skills achieved.
+- 7.1 The ICT teacher assesses children's work by making informal judgements as he observes them during lessons.
+On completion of a piece of work, the teacher comments as necessary.
+The ICT teacher works closely with the classroom teacher informing them of pupil's progress. - 7.2 The ICT teacher keeps samples of the children's work in the cloud which can be accessed via Microsoft Teams.
+This demonstrates the level of achievement in ICT for each child. - 7.3 The ICT teacher assesses on a termly basis skills achieved.